How To Overcome Aged Tickets And Get Rid of The Backlog?

 3. Inefficient processes: If ticket resolution processes are inefficient, unclear, or if there are obstacles in the internal team communication and ticket escalation systems, requests may remain open for longer than necessary.
 Implementing workflow automation strategically is a good way to streamline certain help desk processes.

-4. Lack of an adequate ITSM tool (no InvGate Service Desk?): When the Service Management system presents too many complications or is overly difficult to use, it's natural for inconsistencies in ticket prioritization and tracking to occur.
+4. Lack of an adequate ITSM tool (no InvGate Service Management?): When the Service Management system presents too many complications or is overly difficult to use, it's natural for inconsistencies in ticket prioritization and tracking to occur.

 How can an overdue ticket backlog hurt your service desk?